Skip to content

 The split of Employment (Hublet, Les Engages) and Training (Dilliès, MR) competences between two different COCOF ministers is a concern raised by the opposition.

 The CSC-Enseignement trade union has called teachers in the Wallonia-Brussels Federation network to a strike from Monday 18 to Tuesday 27 May 2026.
-The first day of mobilisation was confirmed by Le Vif on 18 May ("the movement is expected to gain scale in the coming days").
+The first day of mobilisation was confirmed by Le Vif on 18 May, which reported an expected intensification over the course of the strike week (18–27 May).
 The mobilisation takes place in the wake of the Wallonia-Brussels Federation programme decree under examination in Parliament (≈ €500M of savings by 2029, secondary-school teachers moving from 20 to 22 weekly teaching hours) and against the backdrop of the validation by the Wallonia-Brussels Federation government, on 15 May, of the organisation of the new 1st year of secondary (Common Core / Pact for Excellence).
 Direct impact for Brussels schools in the French-speaking network.
 PS deputy Martin Casier publicly reacted on 19 May to the reforms led by Wallonia-Brussels Federation minister Valérie Glatigny (MR): "school is being attacked from all sides".

 Sources: Le Vif — Strike call 18-27 May (15 May 2026); Le Vif — First day of strike (18 May 2026); RTBF — Wallonia-Brussels Federation validates the new 1st year of secondary (15 May 2026); Le Soir — Casier (19 May 2026).
 Confidence: official.